There is still much to improve in eCommerce SEO and keywords search. Use our eCommerce monitoring software to improve your eCommerce SEO.

 - Display the (correct) dimensions, weight, or wattage?

 - Include important search keywords?

 2. Spot Missing or Inaccurate Product Images

 Showing at least 1 product image is an absolute must on each product detail page!
-The simplest way to compensate for the lack of touch and focused examination that customers normally have access to while shopping in physical stores is to provide detailed photos of your product.
-Show (where necessary) how large the article is, for example by showing the article together with another object or a model, or presenting the dimensions visually.
-This can not only contribute to your conversion but also helps prevent returns by avoiding a mismatch between shoppers' expectations and reality.
+The simplest way to compensate for the lack of touch and focused examination that customers usually have access to while shopping in physical stores is to provide detailed photos of your product.
+Show (where necessary) how large the article is, for example, by showing the article together with another object or a model or presenting the dimensions visually.
+This can contribute to your conversion but also helps prevent returns by avoiding a mismatch between shoppers' expectations and reality.

-SiteLucent can tell exactly which products are missing images online.
-This way you do not need to check product pages manually.
+With SiteLucent, you can determine which products are missing images online.
+This way, you do not need to check product pages manually.
 You probably do not want to waste time and contact the reseller or take another action right away.